DhavaniAvu/Predicting-Credit-Card-Cancellations/README.md

   - Bar charts for categorical variable distributions across churn status

 These steps ensured we had clean, normalized, and interpretable data ready for statistical testing and model training.

+## 📊 Exploratory Data Analysis (EDA)

+To understand the structure and insights hidden in the data, we performed extensive EDA, including both visual and statistical summaries.

+### 📌 Key EDA Highlights

+- **Age Distribution & Impact**:
+  - Histogram and Q-Q plots to assess distribution of `age`
+  - Line graphs showing how account closure varies by age
+  - Segmented `age` into bins using `cut()` for better granularity

+- **Categorical Variable Analysis**:
+  - Grouped and visualized:
+    - `marital_status`
+    - `education`
+    - `employment_status`
+    - `card_type`
+  - Used **side-by-side bar charts** to show closed vs active accounts by category

+- **Numerical Variable Distributions**:
+  - Created **density plots** to compare:
+    - `months_inactive_last_year`
+    - `utilization_ratio`
+    - `transactions_last_year`
+  - Used `ggplot2` + `plotly` for interactive visuals

+- **Summary Tables**:
+  - Used `group_by` and `mutate` to calculate:
+    - Percentage of account closures by demographic and behavioral groups
+  - Created tables to highlight trends in customer churn

+## 🛠️ Feature Engineering

+We engineered new features and transformed existing ones to improve model performance.

+### ✅ Steps Taken

+- **Age Segmentation**:
+  - Created a new variable `age_segment` using 5-year bins (e.g., 20–25, 25–30...)

+- **Percentage Columns**:
+  - Calculated churn percentages across demographics (e.g., closed_account_percent by age or dependents)

+- **Categorical Variable Encoding**:
+  - Prepared categorical variables (like `marital_status`, `education`, etc.) for modeling using appropriate encoding techniques.

+- **Distribution Checks**:
+  - Performed Q-Q plots to assess normality for numerical features and guide later transformations (used in statistical testing)

+These engineered features were later used in statistical tests and machine learning models to improve interpretability and predictive power.

 ## 🧪 Statistical Testing & Hypothesis Analysis